 This is a loop track through an area of pine forest on Barnicoat Hill, named after early Nelson surveyor John Wallis Barnicoat.
 It is steep in sections, but rewards walkers with spectacular views over Mt Richmond Forest Park and Tasman Bay.

+Dogs allowed on a leash.
 This walkway is shared by walkers and mountain bikers, and users should respect one another.
 The hill is also popular with paragliders, who can sometimes be seen launching themselves from the nearby signposted paragliding area.

 Barnicoat Walkway can be accessed from Marsden Valley Road, in Stoke, near Nelson.
 Parking is available at the walkways entrance, past the cemetery.